fini-net/nagios-plugins/README.md

-# PA nagios-plugins
+# FINI nagios-plugins

 :warning:  :no_mouth:  This is a public repo.
 Don't be :sleepy: or commit secrets :secret: here :exclamation:

-These nagios plugins are maintained by Perfect Audience / Marin Software.
+These nagios plugins are maintained by [FINI](http://www.fini.net).

 [config/](/config/) holds nagios server configs to make it easier to use the plugins repo on the nagios server itself.